The following are alcohol research studies being conducted by the Brown University School of Public Health, which are looking for active participants:

 Contact Person: Cathy - (401) 863-6680.

-Who: 15 - 20 year-old cigarette smokers who have ever tried vaping are needed for a Brown University research study.
+Who: 15–20-year-olds who smoke cigarettes are needed for a Brown University research study.

 About: We are studying the effects of flavors and nicotine on tobacco use.
-This is NOT a treatment to help you quit smoking or vaping.
+This is NOT a treatment to help you quit smoking.
 If you are under the age of 18, you must have permission from a parent/guardian to be in the study.

-Compensation: You may receive up to $400 for attending all 6 study visits.
+Compensation: You may receive up to $570 for attending all six 2-hr study visits.

 Teen Smoking Research Study